lisakenny391/Fogo/replit.md

 This is a cryptocurrency faucet application for distributing FOGO tokens on the Solana/Fogo testnet blockchain.
 The application provides free testnet tokens to developers through a secure faucet system.
 It features a modern React frontend with shadcn/ui components, an Express.js backend with Drizzle ORM for database management, and comprehensive analytics and rate limiting capabilities.

+**Deployment Status**: Fully configured for Vercel deployment with optimized build pipeline and serverless API functions.

 # User Preferences

 Preferred communication style: Simple, everyday language.